major/MySQLTuner-perl/INTERNALS.md

 	* SYNCED state able to read/write
 * wsrep_cluster_conf_id configuration level must be identical in all nodes
 * wsrep_last_commited committed level must be identical in all nodes
+* Look for tables without primary keys
+* Look for non InnoDB tables for Galera
+* Variable innodb_flush_log_at_trx_commit should be set to 0.
+* Check that there is 3 or 5 members in Galera cluster.
+* Check that xtrabackup is used for SST method with wsrep_sst_method variable.
+* Check variables wsrep_OSU_method is defined to TOI for updates.
+* Check that there is no certification failures controlling wsrep_local_cert_failures status.

 ## MySQLTuner TokuDB information